Safe Communication Around Intimacy: How Do You Talk About Closeness Without Creating More Distance?

 That is why Safe Communication Around Intimacy is not a minor relationship skill.
 It is one of the central ways emotional safety either grows or weakens inside a relationship.

-When the conversation becomes unsafe, the topic itself can start feeling unsafe too.
+When the conversation becomes unsafe, closeness itself can start feeling unsafe too.
 A request for closeness may feel like a complaint.
 A pause may feel like rejection.
 A vulnerable admission may feel like failure.
 And then the relationship stops dealing only with intimacy.
 It starts dealing with fear around intimacy.

 What Safe Communication Around Intimacy Actually Means